 About me.

 As an artist and gardener, I experience the healing power of plants every time I dig in the garden or take a walk outdoors.
-My nature paintings champion human interaction with the natural world.
 Humans are hardwired to be in nature.
-My plant paintings serve as a reminder of the vital relationship between people, plants, and the planet.
+My painting serves as a reminder of the vital relationship between people, plants, and the planet.

 I offer my work as a moment to pause and consider the healing power Mother Nature provides.
 Plants are integral to our well-being, our connection to planet Earth, and to each other.